Completed Community Plans

 8th and 9th St. Neighborhood PlanSouth of State Hwy 58, North of Clear Creek, West of Washington Avenue, East of US Hwy 6

-The 8th and 9th St. Neighborhoods Plan (pdf), adopted by City Council in 2007, is a supplement to the City of Golden Comprehensive Plan, intended to assist elected and appointed officials in their decision making.
+The 8th and 9th St. Neighborhoods Plan pdf icon, adopted by City Council in 2007, is a supplement to the City of Golden Comprehensive Plan, intended to assist elected and appointed officials in their decision making.
 After much public input from residents of the 8th and 9th St. Neighborhoods, staff created this plan which addresses the residents’ vision of their neighborhood and seeks out neighborhood issues and action plans to address these issues.

 Downtown Character Plan